UMM-CSci-3601-S19/iteration-4-endgame/Documentation/HTTPS.md

-And for those who are lazy, some pseudo-code from the server…
+And for those who are lazy, some pseudo-code from the server file on GitHub…

 ```java
 Import static spark.SparkStuff;